TREATISE ON ZANDTAO

 Such bourgeois control either private or through the state is why Marxist-Leninists describe the necessity for a violent change – a revolution.
 Why would the Rockefellers give up their wealth without a fight?
 The Rockefellers have the money to employ private armies and all the drones necessary to protect themselves.
 How have revolutions worked in the past?
 Let’s consider Tsarist Russia.
 Through a vanguard movement the ruling monarchy was overthrown, supposedly replaced at the time by the people.
 Theoretically there is a temporary dictatorship of the proletariat to prevent a bourgeois backlash (the White generals) leading “naturally” to a democratic socialist control.
 In the Soviet Union there was only ever Bolshevik control (the vanguard), and this Bolshevism developed eventually into a Stalinist dictatorship.
 The situation in Maoist China was similar, a vanguard movement that never became democratic, and in Cuba despite many state advances through Castro’s government there has never developed a completely democratic government.
 In essence I am suggesting that vanguardism is inappropriate, for whatever reasons vanguards have led to dictatorships.

 In a sense vanguards ascribe themselves representative status, but why is this ascription acceptable?
 They make a decision that the society they are working towards through their vanguard revolution is better for the people.
 They have no right to do this despite the power of their intellectual arguments.
 Democracy means for and by the people, intellectualism for the people leading to revolution is not democracy.
 Despite the urgent need for change, despite the excessive murder by war that is carried out under the auspices of the 1%, it is not democracy to claim an intellectual justification for vanguards or any other non-democratic solution.
 Historically vanguard actions have only led to violence against their own people because the people weren’t ready and the forces opposing the vanguards were too powerful.
 Revolution for the people surely means that fewer people suffer, and that has not been the case.
 But remember it was forces opposing socialism that did the killing.

 Is there a need for a revolution?
 I tend to think there is but I would not advocate such.
 What is the justification for a violent change in class structure?
-The number of deaths that have been caused by the 1% is the justification.
+The number of deaths that have been caused by the 1% is a possible justification.
 I would claim that there would be less death if there was revolution and a democratic peoples’ movement were in control.
-But the reality is that the people do not appear to want a democratic peoples’ movement, and despite what we might know as better – a government for and by the people – we cannot force it through vanguards and the like.
+But the reality is that the people do not appear to want a democratic peoples’ movement, and despite what we might think we know as better – a government for and by the people – we cannot force it through vanguards and the like.
 Vanguards work to state control, and beneficent state control cannot be imposed through vanguards from the top.
 Democracy needs patience despite some intellectually knowing better.

 This then leads to various forms of democratic control from the grass roots, such as cooperatives, as discussed in this movie on Latin America [F8].
 These forms of democratic control are very positive, and progressive people need to encourage them.
 One might view an ideal form of governance as an outgrowing from these democratic grass roots movements, and some would argue that this is anarchism.
 Let’s forget the 1% media-induced (MSM) description of political anarchism as destruction of order, such democratic control has its own inherent order for the people and by the people.
 Here is a quote from Chomsky’s description of anarchy [B16] in his introduction to Guerin “Guerin’s work, puts the matter well when he writes that anarchism is not a fixed, self-enclosed social system but rather a definite trend in the historic development of mankind, which, in contrast with the intellectual guardianship of all clerical and governmental institutions, strives for the free unhindered unfolding of all the individual and social forces in life.”
 What is this freedom anarchy seeks?